-At IPS, the Grades 1-5 curriculum follows the approach and philosophy of American schools around the world.
+At IPS, the Grades 1-6 curriculum follows the approach and philosophy of North American schools around the world.
 National standards are followed in all curriculum areas (example: National Council of the Teachers of Mathematics).
 Grade-level expectations are the same as in the United States, although slight variations may occur.

-The core subjects taught in the Elementary School are: language arts (reading, writing, spelling, grammar, and handwriting), mathematics, social studies, library, and science.
-Core subjects are taught within an 8-period day; Arabic is scheduled daily and other specials are offered once or twice a week.
+As of June 2016, IPS is an IB-PYP candidate school.
+K-6th grade curriculum focuses on 6 transdisciplinary units throughout the school year.
+Students learn through integrated units of inquiry and make connections to key concepts that help them to understand their learning.
+The integrated subjects include: language arts (reading, writing, spelling, grammar, and handwriting), mathematics, social studies, science, and ICT.
+Integrated subjects are taught within an 8-period day; Arabic is scheduled daily and other specials are offered once or twice a week.

 Teachers use a large variety of instructional methods to meet the various learning styles of all students.
 Hands-on experiences and use of multi-media projects make learning relevant to real-life situations.
-Innovative strategies and resources are used to prepare students to function as competent, successful members in a technologically advanced society.
-These strategies and teaching methods are similar to those used in American schools, so that transfer to another American school presents no difficulty.
+Innovative strategies and resources are used to prepare students to function as competent, successful members in a technologically advanced society..

 IPS is very aware of the effects of transition on new students.
 At the beginning of each year, when a new child is accepted into the school, activities are incorporated which help each class gel as a cohesive unit – working, learning, and playing together.